ADB's Focus on Climate Change and Disaster Risk Management

 Guraidhoo Island in the Maldives is shrinking by the year, as soil erosion and rising oceans threaten its very survival.
 A high-level conference organized by ADB discussed the problem and what action needs to happen to save the atoll countries.

 Meeting the growing global demand for energy and natural resources is destabilizing our climate, and threatening the development and security of Asia and the Pacific.
 The poor are particularly vulnerable to these changes and are already suffering from rising sea levels and increasingly devastating storms, droughts, and floods.
 The intensity and frequency of extreme climate events is expected to increase with climate change, potentially exacerbating this trend in the future.

-ADB plays an important role in leading the region to a green growth path through financing and innovative technologies.
-From 2011 to 2015, ADB approved over $15.5 billion of climate financing.
-ADB's own resources provided $13.5 billion while external resources contributed over $2.0 billion.
-Through mechanisms such as the Climate Investment Funds, multilateral development banks have mobilized $8.4 billion for climate action in developing countries, with $1.6 billion earmarked for Asia and the Pacific for ADB.
-ADB is an implementing entity of the Green Climate Fund and is accessing resources from the fund to support climate change actions in the Asia Pacific region.
+Through mechanisms such as the Climate Investment Funds, multilateral development banks have mobilized $8 billion for climate action in developing countries, with $1.4 billion earmarked for Asia and the Pacific for ADB.
+ADB is an accredited entity of the Green Climate Fund and is accessing resources from the fund to support climate change actions in the Asia Pacific region.

 - Operational Priority 3: Tackling Climate Change, Building Climate and Disaster Resilience, and Enhancing Environmental Sustainability

 - Focused Action: Priorities for Addressing Climate Change in Asia and the Pacific